 Our experience

-Implementing the Pay Framework alongside the Capability Framework elicited the natural, emotive, response from individuals whose roles were outside the Pay framework.
+Implementing the Pay Framework alongside the Capability Framework elicited the natural, emotive, response from individuals whose roles were outside the Pay Framework.
 We had to explain that some roles were more scarce than others and attract higher levels of pay to reflect market conditions.

 We quickly learned that communicating the reasons behind implementation, and the benefits it could bring, was critical.
 Staff are not valued differently: pay is aligned to demand for roles within the jobs market.
 We believe that individuals will ultimately see the DDaT Capability Framework have a positive impact on their career progression and personal development.